LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Introspection Methods
 =====================

-Lasso provides a number of methods which can be used to gain information about an object.
+Lasso provides a number of methods that can be used to gain information about an object.
 These methods are summarized below.

+.. type:: null

 .. member:: null->type()

    Returns the type name for any type instance.
-The value is the name which was used when the type was defined.
+The value is the name that was used when the type was defined.

 .. member:: null->isA(name::tag)

    Checks whether an object is of the given type.
-The method will return an integer greater than zero if the name of the type is specified or the name of any parent type other than ``null``.
-The method will also return a positive integer for any trait name which the type has applied to it.
-The method call ``null->isA(::null)`` will only return "true" for the ``null`` type instance itself.
+The method will return an integer greater than zero if the name of the type is specified or the name of any parent type other than :type:`null`.
+The method will also return a positive integer for any trait name that the type has applied to it.
+The method call `null->isA(::null)` will only return "true" for the :type:`null` type instance itself.

 .. member:: null->isNotA(name::tag)

-   The opposite of ``null->isA``.
+   The opposite of `null->isA`.

 .. member:: null->listMethods()

-   Returns a staticarray containing the signatures for all of the methods which are available for the type.
+   Returns a staticarray containing the signatures for all of the methods that are available for the type.

 .. member:: null->hasMethod(name::tag)